darul75/personal-blog/posts/2015/2015-07-22_go_lang_simple_proxy.md

 	"net/url"
 )

-type Prox struct {
+// will be our RerverseProxy object type Prox struct {
 	target *url.URL
 	proxy  *httputil.ReverseProxy
 }

+// will create a new
 func (p *Prox) New(target string) {
 	url, _ := url.Parse(target)
 	p.proxy = httputil.NewSingleHostReverseProxy(url)